IngSantiagoLeyton/IngSantiagoLeyton/README.md

 ---

 ## ⭐ About Me
-- 🎯 Focused on professional growth in **software development**
-- 🔍 Strong interest in **Artificial Intelligence** and **automation**
+- 🎓 Software Engineering student with a strong interest in **fullstack development** and **web applications**.
-- 🧩 I approach projects step by step, prioritizing understanding over shortcuts
-- 📚 Constantly improving my skills in **Java, Python, and software design**
+- 💻 Currently learning **Python, Django and Java**, while improving my knowledge of **software design** and **clean code practices**.
+- 🌱 Always eager to learn new technologies and improve my problem-solving skills.
+- 🚀 Goal: Grow as a **Junior Developer** and contribute to real-world projects, especially in **remote environments**.
+- 🤝 Open to collaboration, teamwork, and sharing knowledge.

 ---